hyperman77/Marshall/.github/README.md

 ## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [Team Dusky](https://github.com/hyperman77).
+The original setup of this repository is by [Marshall](https://github.com/hyperman77).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/TeamYukki/YukkiMusicBot/contributors).